opencontainers/runtime-spec/style.md

 ## One sentence per line

-To keep consistency throughout the Markdown files in the Open Container spec all files should be formatted one sentence per line.
+To keep consistency throughout the Markdown files in the Open Container spec format all files one sentence per line.
 This fixes two things: it makes diffing easier with git and it resolves fights about line wrapping length.
 For example, this paragraph will span three lines in the Markdown source.

-## Traditionally hex settings should use JSON integers, not JSON strings
+## Use JSON integers, not JSON strings, for traditionally hex settings

 For example, [`"classID": 1048577`][class-id] instead of `"classID": "0x100001"`.
 The config JSON isn't enough of a UI to be worth jumping through string <-> integer hoops to support an 0x… form ([source][integer-over-hex]).

-## Constant names should keep redundant prefixes
+## Keep redundant prefixes for constant names

 For example, `CAP_KILL` instead of `KILL` in [**`linux.capabilities`**][capabilities].
 The redundancy reduction from removing the namespacing prefix is not useful enough to be worth trimming the upstream identifier ([source][keep-prefix]).

-## Optional settings should have pointer Go types
+## Have pointer Go types for optional settings

 So we have a consistent way to identify unset values ([source][optional-pointer]).
 The exceptions are entries where the Go default for the type is a no-op in the spec, in which case `omitempty` is sufficient and no pointer is needed (sources [here][no-pointer-for-slices], [here][no-pointer-for-boolean], and [here][pointer-when-updates-require-changes]).